kimjoar/writings/backbone-mixins.md

    ```javascript
    Backbone.View.mixin = Utils.viewMixin;
    ```
-2. If you create a layered architecture, you can include `viewMixin` in one of your layers.
-In our project We had a `BaseView` which we created all our views from.
+2. If you create a layered architecture you can include `viewMixin` in one of your layers.
+In our project we had a `BaseView` which we created all our views from.
 Remember, this is how Backbone views are
    defined: